 I’ve taken a tour of the house myself, and found it to be less a den of mystery and ghosts than the somewhat sad reality of a house that was under constant re-construction by a reclusive, eccentric woman that had the very common and superstitious spiritualists beliefs of her era.
 Combine this with decades of self-ascribed ‘ghost hunters’ and mystics with … shall we say ‘inventive’…re-interpretations of Sara and her house, and you have something that takes a life of it’s own.

-Many oddities are very simply explained as modifications when her failing health required changes – like tearing out steep stairs and replacing them with easier stairs.
+Other oddities are very simply explained as modifications when her failing health required changes – like tearing out steep stairs and replacing them with easier stairs.
 For example, changing out a simple staircase to a long winding one that had 7 bends and 42 steps.
 This becomes easy to understand for an older woman that’s 4 feet tall and has advanced arthritis.
 There is an elevator, but the old technology meant it went terribly slow (a minute or more to go one floor).
 Today people would put in a ramp or a lift chair.
 Other oddities simply came about from the constant re-construction and whims of a woman that didn’t always finish projects before a new one began.

 The famed ‘staircase leading to nowhere’ was often described as being built to confuse spirits.
 This is pure conjecture by modern ghost hunters as there is nothing in Sara’s writings or stories to suggest that was her goal.
 Sadly, I think like many things, you get a lot more press from shock value than actual truth.
+The real truth is that it abuts a garage and was likely part of the carriage house/garage reworks.

 The fact she added things on wherever and whenever was convenient explains much of the rest.
 Anyone that’s seen farm out buildings or software projects built this way can tell you that finding doors into walls, stairs that got cut off and go to the ceilings, or exterior windows that now find themselves turned into interior windows are common in these kinds of hap-hazard constructions.
 And these oddities are very much the exceptions rather than the rule.
 The majority of the rooms are well constructed and at least partially complete.